top of page

 Fresh water pearl

-MIT Space exploration Initiative
+MIT Space Exploration Initiative

 Pearl of Lunar is a continuation of the project titled The Merchants Trinity which explored infrastructural desire and the futurity of Belt-and-Road Initiatives as seen through wealth accumulation, labor infiltration, and geopolitical control.
 But also, more ephemerally, the affective meshwork of greed and possessiveness that functions at the level of the individual and corporate entities.
 Through researching unfinished projects such as the Kra Canal, Space Technology Roadmap and Digital Belt and Road, we map complex relationships between China and the rest of the world.
 Departing from a motif of the pearl as a signifier of ambitious strategies and predatory tendencies in the oceanic sphere.